MeteoSwiss/opendata-forecast-data/README.md

 }
 ```

 Now install the Visual Studio Code extention "REST Client" and switch to the `devt` environment.
-Open a .http file, copy the code below and send the request.
+Open a .http file, copy the code below and send the HTTP request.

 ```
 POST {{baseUrl}}/v1/search